Parse Trees Guided LLM Prompt Compression: Experimental Settings

 \subsection{Evaluation}

-Following \cite{li2023compressingcontextenhanceinference,jiang2023llmlingua}, we take BLEU \cite{papineni2002bleu}, Rouge (including Rouge1, Rouge2, RougeL) \cite{lin2004rouge}, and BERTScore (specifically BS-F1) \cite{zhang2019bertscore} as the metric for evaluation on BBCnews and (truncate) arXiv datasets.
+Following \cite{li2023compressingcontextenhanceinference,jiang2023llmlingua}, we take BLEU \cite{papineni2002bleu}, Rouge (including Rouge1, Rouge2, RougeL) \cite{lin2004rouge}, and BERTScore (specifically BS-F1) \cite{zhang2019bertscore} as the metric for evaluation on BBCnews, (truncate) arXiv, PeoPleDaily and CodeNet datasets.
 BLEU is a composite metric of four metrics: 1-gram, 2-gram, 3-gram, and 4-gram, and is often used in the natural language processing.
 Rouge is classic linguistic metrics based on rule matching, while BERTScore calculates the similarity of the embeddings from BERT.
-Regarding above two datasets, the ground-truth answer is set to the output of the uncompressed prompt.
-For hotpotQA dataset, we follow \cite{li2023leveraging} to compute precision, recall, and F1, since the answers is quite brief.
-For GSM8K dataset, as the questions are math-related, we adopt exact matching to calculate the EM score obeying the same setting as in \cite{jiang2023llmlingua,fu2023chainofthoughthubcontinuouseffort}.
+The ground-truth answer is set to the output of the uncompressed prompt for the above four datasets.
+The evaluation for another four datasets can be found in appendix.